seek-oss/skuba/.changeset/thick-taxis-vanish.md

 - https://eslint.org/docs/latest/use/migrate-to-9.0.0
 - https://typescript-eslint.io/blog/announcing-typescript-eslint-v8

-In addition, through these major upgrades, some lint rules have changed or have been renamed.
-You will likely need adjust your code after running ESLint.
+Through these major upgrades, some lint rules have changed or have been renamed.
+You will likely need to adjust your code after running ESLint.

 As part of this migration, this project has migrated to Flat ESLint configuration.
 Read the migration: https://eslint.org/docs/latest/use/configure/migration-guide.